okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 |                                  |             | `-1.6.toInteger()`                               | -2                               |
 |                                  |             | `2147483647.7.toInteger()`                       | -2147483648 (Integer overflow)   |

 > **Note:**  The `toInteger` functions round the passed numeric value (or the String representation of the numeric value) either up or down to the nearest integer.
-Make sure to consider integer type range limitations when you convert to an integer with these functions.
+Make sure to consider range limitations of the integer type when you convert to an integer with these functions.

 ##### Country code conversion functions